Why a Heart?

 The heart, in a physical sense or spiritual sense, is inseparably connected with the physical or spiritual life.
 It is of no use to say that one loves Jesus unless we back this up with loving action in our daily lives.
 Conversely, any religious activities we do should not come from a sense of obligation or duty; they should be done with love (yes, from our hearts).
 This, after all, is what the Bible instructs (see Eph.
 2:8-10).

 In the ancient Greek city of Cyrene (in Libya) they grew a herb called silphium.
 Silphium was used as a seasoning in cooking and also a herbal medicine for cough, fever and other maladies.
-It was so important to the economy of Cyrene that the plant was inscribed on coins of that period.
+It was so important to Cyrene's economy that the plant was inscribed on coins of that period.
 Although the plant is now extinct, the surviving coins give us a good idea of what silphium looked like.
-A similar plant is asafetida, which is still used for cooking in the Middle East today.

 The most prized use of the herb was its contraceptive properties, both in preventing and aborting pregnancies.
 This plant is attributed to the Greek god Apollo (god of medicine and healing) who had his fair share of lovers (male and female).
 Of course, this is about procreation and romantic passion, not love.
 We can see on the ancient coins that the silphium seed pod, the nucleus of new life, had a ♡ shape and it is from this that we get the heart symbol.